ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

    -  For other BL3x images, if the firmware configuration file is loaded by BL2, then its address is passed in ``arg0`` and if HW_CONFIG is loaded then its address is passed in ``arg1``.
+   -  In case of the Arm FVP platform, FW_CONFIG address passed in ``arg1`` to BL31/SP_MIN, and the SOC_FW_CONFIG and HW_CONFIG details are retrieved from FW_CONFIG device tree.

 BL1
 ~~~